SKSritharan/SKSritharan/README.md

-### Hi there 👋
+### Hi there 👋, I'm

-# Thiyagarajah Sritharan
+# Sritharan Thiyagarajah

-👋 Hello!
-I'm Thiyagarajah Sritharan, a passionate software developer and technology enthusiast.
+A passionate software developer and technology enthusiast.

 <!-- ## 🔧 Technologies & Tools